Empower your home with reliable energy storage.

 IQ Battery 10T (2nd gen, legacy): $5,097/unit (equipment only)

-Consider switching to Tesla Powerwall: Similar functionality with a larger market presence.
+Consider switching to Tesla Powerwall: Tesla Powerwall offers similar energy storage capabilities with a strong brand presence.

 The Tesla Powerwall 3 delivers 11.5 kW continuous from a single 13.5 kWh unit, while the Enphase IQ Battery 10C provides 7.08 kW from 10 kWh.
 Powerwall 3 includes a built-in solar inverter (saving $1,500-$2,500 in separate equipment), while Enphase uses AC-coupled microinverters embedded in the battery.
 Enphase offers a 15-year/6,000-cycle warranty vs. Tesla's 10-year warranty.
 Both use LFP chemistry.
 Installed pricing is roughly $13,000 for the IQ Battery 10C vs. $13,600-$16,200 for a single Powerwall 3.